Konstantin Nizhegorodov: Club career

-On 11 June 2021, he signed with Russian Premier League club FC Rubin Kazan.
-He made his debut in the RPL for Rubin on 13 September 2021 in a game against FC Ural Yekaterinburg.
+On 11 June 2021, he signed with Russian Premier League club Rubin Kazan.
+He made his debut in the RPL for Rubin on 13 September 2021 in a game against Ural Yekaterinburg.

+On 5 July 2023, Nizhegorodov joined Arsenal Tula on a season-long loan.

 Personal life

 His father Gennadiy Nizhegorodov is a former Russian international footballer.
 His mother is the sister of the wife of footballer Ilya Tsymbalar.